-A Code of Business Conduct and and Anti-Fraud Policy were established and implemented to instill ethical values into employees.
-Both of these and an additional Whistle Blowing Policy clearly defined the Group's stand on integrity, honesty and ethical behavior, and clearly demonstrates the Group's zero tolerance for any kind of unethical business practices.
+Code of business conducts and ethics and anti-fraud policy were established & adopted to instill ethical values into employees.
+The Code of business conducts and ethics, and anti-fraud and whistle blowing policies clearly define the Group's stand on integrity, honesty and ethical behavior and a zero tolerance to unethical business conduct.

-During the year, CScenic has adopted a Gender Diversity Policy and is committed to increase gender diversity especially for the Board and Senior Executive positions, in order to establish a diverse and skilled workforce, leading to continuous improvement in achievement of corporate goals.
-As at the end of 2012, the proportion of women in the top management of the Group was 31%.
+Gender Diversity Policy was adopted in year 2012 and the Group is continuously committed to increase gender diversity especially for the Board and Senior Executive positions in order to establish a diverse and skilled workforce, leading to continuous improvement in achievement of corporate goals.

-Employees' emoluments benefits are well taken care of.
-The remuneration package is reviewed and benchmarked against marketplace periodically ensure the package is competitive and the employees equitably remunerated based on their contributions.
+Employees' emoluments 2 benefits are well taken care of.
+The remuneration package is reviewed and benchmarked against marketplace periodically to ensure the package is competitive in the labor market and the employees are equitably remunerated based on their contributions.
 Various emoluments, benefits and incentives are provided to lower income level staff such as transport allowances.
-Long service award is also extended to employees as a gesture of appreciation from the Group.
+Long service awards are also extended to employees as a gesture of appreciation from the Group.

-Human Capital Development - Yearly structured training is continuously provided to employees to sharpen their skills & competencies and to prepare them for career path progression.
-The structured training will not only benefit the employees personally, but also strengthen the capability of the entire organization whilst facilitating the achievement of the Group's objectives and goals.
-Opportunities for career advancement are performance driven and non-discriminatory.
+Human Capital Development Yearly structured training \ is continuously provided to employees to sharpen their skills & competencies as part of their career planning, which not only benefits the employees personally, but also strengthens the capability of the entire organization and facilitates the achievement of the Group's objectives and goals.
+Opportunities for career advancement are performance driven and non-discriminating.

-CScenic is committed to provide a Safe & healthy environment for its employees and the Group has implemented various initiatives to effectively drive this important agenda.
-A Safety and Health Committee was established and meetings are conducted periodically to review safety & health, and related matters.
-Policies were also set to ensure all employees are aware of their roles & responsibilities in the aspect of safety & health.
+CScenic is committed to provide a safe & healthy environment for its employees and the Group has implemented various initiatives focusing on this.
+A Safety and Health Committee was established and meetings are conducted periodically to review these safety & health matters.
+Policies have been set to ensure that all employees are aware of their roles & responsibilities in the aspect of safety & health.
 Periodic inhouse safety and health audits are conducted to ensure that the Group's safety rules & regulations are enforced and complied with.
-A series of safety and health trainings, such as First Aid and CPR, sexual harassment, TB and Aids, Chemical Hazards etc. had been conducted periodically to improve the employees' health and safety awareness.
+A series of safety and health trainings, such as First Aid and CPR, Stress and Depression Management, Fire